Your Sparkling Death Cometh

 Your Sparkling Death Cometh is the fifth studio album and the first album independently released by the American experimental rock group Falling Up on June 28, 2011.
 The album was first announced on October 22, 2010, The band, having left their long-time record label, BEC Recordings, decided to stay independent and produce the album completely through fundraising.
 Falling Up's fundraiser for Your Sparkling Death Cometh finished On January 21, 2011, with the total amount received being $13,665, which was $3,665 higher than the original amount needed.

 On March 18, 2011, Falling Up announced on their website that the upcoming album would be titled Your Sparkling Death Cometh, which was a significant departure from their previous album titles.
 As to the meaning behind the album, Falling Up has explained that "Your Sparkling Death Cometh is a title/album/idea that sometimes we all must go through the darkest cave to find the brightest light."

-On May 25, 2011, Falling Up released the first single from Your Sparkling Death Cometh, titled "Blue Ghost" on their ReverbNation page.
-On June 1, 2011, Falling Up released the second single from Your Sparkling Death Cometh, "Diamnds", also on their ReverbNation page.
-The bonus track, "Darkspeed", was released on June 23, 2011 to everyone who had pre-ordered the full-length album.

-The album was released on the scheduled date of June 28, and was available through numerous sources.
-The physical copy could only be purchased through the band's official website, while the digital copy was made available to iTunes, Amazon.com and Falling Up's BandCamp.